oxygenxml/oxygen-git-client-addon/README.md

 To switch between local branches, use the **Change branch** action from the toolbar of the **Git Staging** view and select the desired branch from the presented combo box.

+New branches can be created from the History table using the **Create branch** action in the contextual menu.

 ## Working with submodules

 To open and work with a Git submodule, use the **Submodules** action from the toolbar and select the desired submodule from the presented combo box.